 Before the trip tell them what you get to do together to get ready for it….

-set up 5 chores before your trip, so they can each earn $150 for all the extras.
+Set up 5 chores before your trip, so they can each earn $150 for all the extras.
 What are extras?
 You know those stops at the 7 Eleven, souvenirs – all of them.
-Imagine them having to budget out if they have enough, what they want to spend money on.
+Imagine them having to budget out whether or not they have enough, or what they want to spend money on.
 It is a hoot to watch.

 Here’s the fun part: Put their earnings in a clear jar somewhere they see everyday.
 Talk about encouragement?
 They will see the money they are going to have to spend.